Most people would agree that the little things in life, like a gurgling stream, rainfall on a tin roof, and bird songs, make it worth living.

 Though hearing aids are not under their coverage, TriCare facilitates access to other government programs to help pay for hearing aids, including:

-In summary, TriCare alone, in relation to hearing aid coverage, provides no specific benefits for retired military, Medicare-eligible individuals, and their families.
+In summary, TriCare alone, concerning hearing aid coverage, provides no specific benefits for retired military, Medicare-eligible individuals, and their families.

 Clarity Hearing Service Solutions